LiLabAtVT/I2GDS2025/Group5/README.md

 **Input**: Bracken output files (Should be 10 of them corresponding with the 10 samples)
 * Example: `SRR17048876.bracken`
+* Is a tsv file with 7 columns, but the  columns used for creating the bar plot are: name, taxonomy_lvl, and fraction_total_reads

 **Paths in script to change for your specific setup:**
 * Working Directory: where all your input files are located